furybee/chrome-tab-modifier/README.md

 After that, I have added more features like "auto-pin", custom favicons and more.

+## Focused scope

+Tab Modifier is based on user *rules* and act on the tabs that match the first seen rule.

+Aware of that, there is no reason to include a feature that is not "rule-based".
+Prefer to install specific extensions.

 ## Installation

 Install from the **[Chrome Web Store](https://chrome.google.com/webstore/detail/hcbgadmbdkiilgpifjgcakjehmafcjai/)**.